Cy-Hub/Cy/README.md

 Cy was created by Dean Thompson.

-The World-Wide Hack
+The World Wide Hack
 -------------------

-The world-wide hack is a collaborative search through the space of useful software components by people and machines who take on the following five roles:
+The World Wide Hack is a collaborative search through the space of useful software components by people and machines who take on the following five roles:

 - *Principal*: the primary author of a particular set of software components.